lilydn/React-Exercises/README.md

-To start an exercise: each exercise folder is the "src" folder of the react app.
-The folder name needs to be changed to src.
+**To start an exercise:** each exercise folder is the "src" folder of the react app - just change folder name to 'src'.
+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).